-A large and long-lived Soviet/Russian space station, the first segment of which was launched in February 1986.
-Bigger than its predecessors, the Salyut series, and composed of several modules, Mir (Russian for "Peace" or "World") was designed to house more cosmonauts on longer stays than the Salyuts could support.
+Mir was a large and long-lived Soviet/Russian space station, the first segment of which was launched in February 1986.
+Bigger than its predecessors, the Salyut series, and composed of several modules, Mir (Russian for 'Peace' or 'World') was designed to house more cosmonauts on longer stays than the Salyuts could support.

 In 1993 and 1994 the heads of NASA and the Russian Space Agency, with government approval, signed historic agreements on cooperative ventures in space.
 The two agencies formed a partnership to develop the International Space Station and, in preparation for that project, to engage in a series of joint missions involving Mir and the Space Shuttle.
 The first docking mission of the Shuttle and Mir took place in 1995.
 Unlike the one-off Apollo-Soyuz Test Project of 1975, the Shuttle-Mir mission signaled an era of continuing cooperation between the United States and Russians in space.

 Mir last years of service were markeed by numerous technical faults and failures, but these provided an opportunity to gain valuable experience.
 It is difficult to simulate such problems on Earth, and they taught astronauts and cosmonauts how to react in a highly stressful situation.

 After 15 years of service and more than 86,000 orbits, Mir returned to Earth.
 Three de-orbit burns brought it into the atmosphere, although the final engine burn was evidently more effective than planned since Mir's plunge into the Pacific fell short of the target zone, treating people on a Fijian beach to an unexpected pyrotechnic display as glowing pieces of the space station streaked overhead.